PyConPL/Book/2014/workshop/Python_Memory_Workshop.md

 What if your program:
   * never releases memory,
-  * allocates way to much memory,
+  * allocates way too much memory,
   * or you suspect that it is memory inefficient ?